Overview Decide Design Deliver Evaluate

 • Speakers

-• Storage options: CD writers, ZIP drives, network connections, and removable hard drives.
+• Storage options: CD writers, network connections, and memory sticks.

 There are many options for software also – even a word processor can be used for multimedia activities.
 Look for the following: